Curriculum and Instruction (CI)

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 CI 5311.
-Practicum in Talent Development.
+Applied Professional Practices in Talent Development.

 3 Credit Hours.
 0 Lecture Contact Hours.
 6 Lab Contact Hours.Grade Mode: Credit/No Credit